 3.1 What conditions must be met for the law to apply?
-Are there any monetary thresholds?
+Are there any monetary or market share-based thresholds?

 The applicable conditions should be assessed in detail in each individual case, having regard to the relevant sector or business activity as set out under question 2.2 above.